autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 A 365 calendar day is used, end-of-day is 17:00 GMT.
 Price data is sourced from off-chain by the validator [oracle network](/concepts/oracle-network/) and retrieved from the [Oracle Contract](/concepts/architecture/#autonity-oracle-contract) on-chain.
 {{% /alert %}}

 USD is used as the numeraire over the data.
-The quantity of each currency in the basket is then computed based on a weighting that minimizes variance and using an initial target value of 1 USD for the total value of the basket.
+The quantity of each currency in the basket is then computed based on a weighting that aims to minimize its variance with respect to the basket and using an initial target value of 1 USD for the total value of the basket.
 Basket quantities fixed over time.
-The value of SAC at any time can be computed in terms of exchange rates.
+The value of ACU at any time can be computed in terms of exchange rates.
-\end{enumerate}

 To illustrate supposing the ACU is computed at 17:00 GMT today: